Wernfried/xml-twig/README.md

 ## Limitations

 This `xml-twig` module focus on reading a XML files.
 In principle it would be possible to create a XML file from scratch with the `Twig` class.
-However, I think there are better modules availabe.
+However, I think there are better modules available.
 Create/update/delete methods are rather limited.
 Perhaps I will add it in later release.

 Accessing XML-Elements by [XML-Path](https://www.w3.org/TR/xpath/) language is not supported yet.